valerie035/data-analytics-winter-2025/module_2/assignments/assignment_2.md

 x The last 4 questions are self-evaluation of alumni's growth since participing in the Tech-Moms program.
 Find the average of each coulumn to know it's rating out of 5 stars.

-Evaluate the open ended replies for themes that stand out.
+XEvaluate the open ended replies for themes that stand out.
 You could do a key word search for "community" and pull out quotes that highlight the positive replies.
 Also see if you can find replies that include negative sentiments or constructive critizim.
 You will want to highlight both the positive and negative feedback to leadership.

 #### Advanced Excel Skill: XLOOKUP